 If you are an early-morning or late-evening runner, you will appreciate the visibility and flexibility the Asics Lite Show Jacket provides.
-As a matter of fact, this running jacket has a '360-degree' visibility so you will be seen, no matter the angle of the observer.
+As a matter of fact, this running jacket has '360-degree' visibility, so you will be seen, no matter the angle of the observer.

-The Asics Lite Show jacket is wind- and water resistant to keep you dry and cosy, and although it is not insulated, it can be used a shell on top of other layers to keep you warm.
-For the same reason, it is ideal for runs where taking off some clothes might be necessary, such as long-distance session.
+The Asics Lite Show jacket is wind- and water-resistant to keep you dry and cosy, and although it is not insulated, it can be used as a shell on top of other layers to keep you warm.
+For the same reason, it is ideal for runs where taking off some clothes might be necessary, such as long-distance sessions.
 The two zip front pockets will keep your keys and phone safe.

 To bag a saving on your jacket, browse our Asics discount codes.

-The design is also suitably stylish with no garish blobs of colour or odd shapes to detract.
-It’s just a well thought out slender shape with a peaked snug fitting, elasticated hood that keeps rain from dribbling in your face.
-Two pockets take care of essentials, an one doubles as a stash for the jacket when you want to pack it away.
+The design is also suitably stylish, with no garish blobs of colour or odd shapes to detract.
+It’s just a well-thought-out slender shape with a peaked snug fitting, elasticated hood that keeps rain from dribbling in your face.
+Two pockets take care of essentials, and one doubles as a stash for the jacket when you want to pack it away.

 The UA Storm Jacket promises water-tightness without compromising breathability and lives up to this promise as best as it can.
 As well as not making you super clammy, the Storm Jacket is also comfortable to wear thanks to the 4-way stretch construction.

-A remarkably light jacket that weighs just 120g and packs down so small it can fit in your jean’s pocket.
+A remarkably light jacket that weighs just 120g and packs down so small it can fit in your jeans' pocket.
 It’s made from just two layers of Gore-Tex SHAKEDRY, the tech fabric brand’s most breathable option to date.
-But in direct contradiction to the typical waterproof jacket construction Gore have ditched the face fabric, helping to reduce weight and expose the waterproof membrane to the elements.
-The result means water never saturates, it simply beads on the surface and either rolls off or can be removed with a quick shake, hence the name.
+But in direct contradiction to the typical waterproof jacket construction Gore has ditched the face fabric, helping to reduce weight and expose the waterproof membrane to the elements.
+The result means water never saturates; it simply beads on the surface and either rolls off or can be removed with a quick shake, hence the name.

-In a long run through a horrible downpour the G7 kept the wind and rain out and would not saturate.
-As a result, inside remained 100% rainwater free, but as we heated up it did start to get a bit sweaty.
-We we’re possibly a little overdressed for the conditions but would recommend minimal layering if you don’t want to end up feeling like you’re training in a bin liner.
+In the long run, through a horrible downpour, the G7 kept the wind and rain out and would not saturate.
+As a result, the inside remained 100% rainwater free, but as we heated up, it did start to get a bit sweaty.
+We were possibly a little overdressed for the conditions but would recommend minimal layering if you don’t want to end up feeling like you’re training in a bin liner.
 Something so waterproof can only be SO breathable.

 It’s an investment piece for serious runners who demand the lightest possible kit.
 If this is you, you’ll love how it performs in the wet and wind, but a word of caution, by removing the fabric top layer and exposing the waterproof membrane, it’s not robust enough to wear with a backpack as the straps will ruin the performance.